Have you ever heard of Syracuse salt potatoes? They're a regional favorite of upstate New York and a delicious discovery for this Vermonter!

-I heard about salt potatoes for the first time at the start of one fine summer, from my friend Meghan.
+I heard about salt potatoes for the first time at the start of one fine summer many moons ago, from my friend Meghan.
 Our conversation went like this:

 Meghan: "I went to Hannaford's to see if salt potatoes are in, but they didn't have any.
-The guy there said he's never heard of them."
+The guy there said he's never heard of salt potatoes."

 Me: "What are salt potatoes?"